Lactantius/ferrivore/README.md

 # Ferrivore

-A website for good ideas.
+A website for idea discovery.